 Ensembl creates, integrates and distributes reference datasets and analysis tools that enable genomics.
 Ensembl is a genome browser that supports research in comparative genomics, evolution, sequence variation and transcriptional regulation.
 Ensembl annotate genes, computes multiple alignments, predicts regulatory function and collects disease data.

 The MGA Data Repository

 The Mass Genome Annotation (MGA) Data Repository stores published next generation sequencing data and other genome annotation data (such as gene start sites, SNPs, etc.) that, in conjunction with the ChIP-Seq and SSA servers, can be accessed and studied by scientists.
 The main characteristic of the MGA database is to store mapped data (in the form of genomic coordinates of mapped reads) and not sequence files.
-In this way, each sample present in the database has been pre-processed (for example sequence reads has been mapped to a genome) and presented in a standardized text format
+In this way, each sample present in the database has been pre-processed (for example sequence reads have been mapped to a genome) and presented in a standardized text format.

 Scroll for more...

 This record is not implemented by any policy.

 This record is in need of a maintainer.
 If you login, you'll be able to claim this record.